Lay it to Heart

 1 Thessalonians 4:8 holy Spirit

-Proverbs 7:2 Refers to the Pupil of the Eye and not an Apple
+Proverbs 7:2 refers to the pupil of the eye and not an apple

 The KJV translates Proverbs 7:2, "Keep my commandments, and live; and my law as the apple of thine eye."
 The original Hebrew uses the word "iyshown" meaning pupil, not apple.
 There is a difference.
 The phrase "apple of the eye" refers to the object of someone's affection.
 The pupil of the eye is actually a part of that person.
 As long as one person does not go to far, they can touch the apple of someone's eye.
 With regards to the pupil of the eye, when someone unannounced tries to touch the pupil of someone else's eye, there is an immediate defensive response.
 The word apple is a loose paraphrase and not a perfect translation.

-Turtles Should be Turtledoves
+Turtles should be turtledoves

 Song of Solomon 2:12 says, "The flowers appear on the earth; the time of the singing of birds is come, and the voice of the turtle is heard in our land;" What is the voice of the turtle?
 The reader should question what is going on here.
 It does not make sense.
 The word used here is "tor" or "towr".
 It means a dove, a ring dove or turtledove.
 It does not mean turtle.
 This is translated incorrectly.
 Jeremiah 8:7 says, "Yea, the stork in the heaven knoweth her appointed times; and the turtle and the crane and the swallow observe the time of their coming; but my people know not the judgment of the LORD."
 Do you notice that the other three animals are birds?
 Do turtles flock together and migrate like birds?
 The real word means a bird, not a turtle.
 Leviticus 12:8 says, "And if she be not able to bring a lamb, then she shall bring two turtles, or two young pigeons; the one for the burnt offering, and the other for a sin offering: and the priest shall make an atonement for her, and she shall be clean."
 Again, the reader should question what is going on here.
 It does not make sense.
 Turtles are not clean animals.
 Since when did God call for an unclean animal as a sacrifice?
 He never did.
 The real meaning, again, is a bird.
 Leviticus 15:29 says, "And on the eighth day she shall take unto her two turtles, or two young pigeons, and bring them unto the priest, to the door of the tabernacle of the congregation."
 The word turtle is wrong here as well.
 Numbers 6:10 says, "And on the eighth day he shall bring two turtles, or two young pigeons, to the priest, to the door of the tabernacle of the congregation:" The word "turtle" or "turtles" is never used in the Masoretic Text.
 The word is not translated correctly.
 If, at one time, "turtle" could mean a turtledove, it would still be incorrect today and would show that the KJV is not the preservation of God's word.
 The word "turtledove", singular or plural, appears in Genesis 15:9, Leviticus 1:4, 5:7, 5:11, 12:6, 14:22, 14:30, 15:14, Psalms 74:19 and Luke 2:24.
 The KJV uses both "turtle" and "turtledove" for the same word.
 The KJV translation was either wrong when they translated it or inconsistent which is still wrong.

-Armenia Should Be Ararat
+Armenia should be Ararat

 The KJV translates Isaiah 37:37-38 as, "So Sennacherib king of Assyria departed, and went and returned, and dwelt at Nineveh.
 And it came to pass, as he was worshipping in the house of Nisroch his god, that Adrammelech and Sharezer his sons smote him with the sword; and they escaped into the land of Armenia: and Esarhaddon his son reigned in his stead."
 The original Hebrew uses the name "Ararat" instead of Armenia.
 This is word 780 Strong's Concordance.
 Strong lists it as Ararat or Armenia.
 Today, most scholars define Ararat as a mountain or group of mountains in Turkey and Armenia as a separate country north and east of what is thought to be Mount Ararat.
 If their definition of Ararat were correct it would be a small difference.
 The Bible tells us, however, that Ararat is east of the plain of Shinar which in Iraq.
 See Where is Noah's Ark?.
 Consequentially, Sennacherib's sons didn't go north to Armenia, they went southeast to Ararat.
 The same error is found in 2 Kings 19:37.

-Daniel 11:38 Should not Capitalize the G
+Daniel 11:38 should not capitalize the letter "g"

 Since 1611 the Apocrypha have been removed but there are still errors in the KJV.
 For example Daniel 11:38 says,"But in his estate shall he honour the God of forces: and a god whom his fathers knew not shall he honour with gold, and silver, and with precious stones, and pleasant things."
 This is talking about the anti-christ.
 The "God of forces" is a false god.
 Why is it capitalized?
 A small "g" is used 57 times in 51 verses referring to false gods.
 A capital "G" is used for the one true God.
 In this verse, the god of fortresses is a false god.
 The correct version should say "god of forces".
 This is a small error that any reasonable reader should figure out without consulting the original Hebrew but it is still a mistake.